-Resulting (implied) emission factors for NO_x , PM{10} , CO, VOC and CH_4 for the entire time series are shown in Tables 9.2-9.6. $PM{2.5}$ emissions are derived as a fraction of PM{10} emissions, using the fractions shown in Table 9.8.
-NH_3 emissions are calculated using default emission factors from the EEA Emission Inventory Guidebook (EEA, 2019), as shown in Table 9.7.
-Emissions from different VOC and PAH components are derived from total VOC emissions, as calculated using formula 8.1, using specific VOC and PAH profiles.
+Resulting (implied) emission factors for NOx, PM10, CO, VOC, CH4, N2O, SO2 and NH3 for the entire time series are shown in Tables 9.2 - 9.9.
+PM2.5 emissions are derived as a fraction of PM10 emissions, using the fractions shown in Table 9.12.
+Emissions from different VOC and PAH components, including CH4, are derived from total VOC emissions, as calculated using formula 8.1, using specific VOC and PAH profiles presented in the US EPA MOVES3 model (US EPA, 2022), which are shown in Table 9.15A and 9.15B.
 By multiplying total VOC emissions with the fractions from these profiles, the emissions of individual VOC and PAH components are estimated.
-The emission factors of heavy metals are assumed to be equal to emission factors of fuels delivered to road transport, as shown in Table 3.6A (Pulles et al., 2012).
+Emissions of dioxins are derived from the fuel consumption using the fractions shown in Table 9.15C.
+The emission factors for heavy metals are shown in Table 9.15D (Pulles et al., 2012).